Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 consistent while still allowing internet access for software installation and update.

-The installation process should be straight forward:
+**Please install your public ssh keys on a user before executing the script - the sshd configuration is changed to no prevent password based login.**

-  1. rsync the content of cfg, db, deb and the script install.sh to the host:
+Copy the content of `cfg`, `db`, `deb` and the script `install.sh` to the host after the basic installation.
+Then execute `install.sh` as `root`.
-	 `rsync -avzH . username@ddps-dev:/var/tmp/install/`
-  1. Execute `./install.sh` as `root`

-The following should happen - but see the script for details:
+	 rsync -avzH cfg db deb dev.lst install.sh username@ddps-dev:/var/tmp/install/
+	 ssh username@ddps-dev
+	 cd /var/tmp/install
+	 sudo ./install.sh -v

+You may run the script as many times as you like; you can install but not uninstall.
+The script is supposed to do the following:

-  1. 3 internal developed packages are being installed.
-Only one is required outside our  test environment `dailybuandupdate_1.6-1.deb` which is used for patching and backup.
+  1. Install 3 internal developed packages.
+Only `dailybuandupdate` is required outside our  test environment; it  is used for patching and backup.
 You may decide not to install the other packages.
   2. The system is patched and may reboot if required.
 If so, login once more and execute `./install.sh` as `root`.
   3. If you have a list of developers, place username, full name and userid in the file `dev.lst` separated by ';'.
-It is ignored if it doesn't exist.
+The file is ignored if it doesn't exist.
   4. No users should have password login with ssh, so the ssh config file is modified accordingly.
 Also, see the `adduser` and `usermod` commands; they are required for password less login when users doesn't have a password.